-This training is for all Boy Scout leaders, committee members, unit commissioners, and parents.
+This training is for all Scouts BSA leaders, committee members, unit commissioners, and parents.

 At the end of this lesson, participants will be able to